-My Head of Department at Addington Hospital required me to repeat my training after he wrote that I have “a complete lack of basic history taking and examination skills required even of a medical student”.
+In 2016, at the end of two years of working as a doctor in a paid medical internship, my Head of Department at Addington Hospital required me to repeat my training after he wrote that I have “a complete lack of basic history taking and examination skills required even of a medical student”.
+I had to cancel my new job, which was supposed to start the following week, put my life on hold, and accept a black mark on my record that might prevent me from furthering my career in medicine as a specialist.

-The preliminary committee of inquiry into my supervisors’ conduct by the Health Professions Council of South Africa (HPCSA) was not interested in whether his absurd statement was true.
+The committee of inquiry into my supervisors’ conduct by the Health Professions Council of South Africa (HPCSA) was not interested in whether my HOD’s absurd assessment was fair.
+The HPCSA’s own assessment had already shown it was untrue.
 Instead the inquiry focused on what I had done to provoke my seniors into attacking me like this.

 It is awkward and embarrassing to be publically stating my case anyway.
 But my call for change loses credibility if there are serious questions about where I am coming from, and the doctors involved have demonstrated a clear appetite for attacking my competence in public (see MEDIA STATEMENT).